ietf-wg-masque/draft-ietf-masque-connect-ip/draft-ietf-masque-connect-ip.md

 Addresses, it MUST abort the IP proxying request stream.

 Note that the ordering of Requested Addresses does not carry any semantics.
-Similarly, the Request ID is only meant as a unique identifier, it does not convey any priority or importance.
+Similarly, the Request ID is only meant as a unique identifier; it does not convey any priority or importance.

 ### ROUTE_ADVERTISEMENT Capsule {#route-adv}